Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Dr Reeves: Dextrose has now been shown in randomized/masked clinical trials at the orthopedic laboratory research lab at Mayo Clinic to increase ligament size and strength, even without inflammation.
 Stains for cartilage after knee injection have indicated some stimulation of cartilage growth.
 Recent studies have shown a rapid analgesic effect of dextrose without use of anesthetic.
 Ligament and tendon cells cannot take in dextrose across their cell membrane without producing special proteins called growth factors.
 Physicians or others who make a comment about dextrose being a placebo are best considered (kindly speaking), “literature challenged” and should spend more time looking at evidence-based basic science literature.
 See research tabs for more information.

-Q: What about bone on bone arthritis?
+Q: What about bone-on-bone arthritis?

 Dr. Reeves: We treat bone on bone arthritis for three primary reasons.

-1. Treating pain sources both inside and outside of the knee often markedly reduce or eliminate pain even in bone on bone arthritis in our experience.
+- Treating pain sources both inside and outside of the knee often markedly reduce or eliminate pain even in bone on bone arthritis in our experience.
 Happy nerves do not typically hurt, and this is why many with bone on bone arthritis do not present with pain unless the nerves become irritated about their joints.

-2. Treating pain sources outside the joint allow the patients that receive total joint replacement to have excellent rehab experiences.
+- Treating pain sources outside the joint allow the patients that receive total joint replacement to have excellent rehab experiences.
 Our clinical observations are that, without nerve inflammation outside the joint, pain after surgery is much less.

-3. We see patients after total joints who still have pain because nerves in the joint are removed with surgery, but nerves outside the joint are not and they can continue to make the joint stiff.
+- We see patients after total joints who still have pain because nerves in the joint are removed with surgery, but nerves outside the joint are not and they can continue to make the joint stiff.

 Q: Does dextrose prolotherapy or PRP or stem cell injection grow cartilage?